Want the best chocolate chip cookies ever? Here’s ten tips to get them right every single time.

 If you want to take your cookie baking game to a whole new level, you’ll be happy to know it’s really not hard.
-The truth is that great homemade cookies usually come down to following a few simple steps.
+The truth is that the best chocolate chip cookies usually come down to following a few simple steps.

 1. Ingredients should be at room temperature.
 Unless your recipe calls for melted butter, let it sit on the counter for 30 minutes or so.
 You’ll also want your eggs at room temperature.